Owen-Choh/ntu-sc1015-mini-project/README.md

        - A R^2 Score of 0.719 is achieved

     b.
 Did Synthetic Minority Oversampling Technique (SMOTE) to rebalance the car model distribution
-       - The R^2 Score is decreased to 0.485
+       - The R^2 Score decreased to 0.485

 *2. Logistic Regression*